qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 We need to change what the printer does at the start of the print to not use the stock Qidi probes and use Carto instead.

-You can use the working [gcode_macro.cfg](TODO) that contains the changes below.
-Simply replace your existing gcode_macro.cfg with our file.
+You can reference my [gcode_macro.cfg](./gcode_macro.cfg) that contains the changes below.
+However, I highly recommend against simply replacing your own file with mine.
 If you want to apply the changes yourself (e.g. to keep your current gcode_macro.cfg mods), follow the steps below.

 Find and replace `[gcode_macro PRINT_START]` with this: